Your IP:

 7. Strange noises during calls

 Ever heard distant voices and random sounds while speaking over the phone?
 This is not the case under usual circumstances.
-But under unusual ones, it can mean someone is tapping all your calls, is aware of everything you say, and sending the information about you via a listening app.
+But under unusual ones, it can mean someone is tapping all your calls, is aware of everything you say, and sending information about you via a listening app.

 8. Weird texts